TrullyAI/TrullySdkWebDocs/README.md

 | `handleTrackDetail` | (optional) Callback.
 Catch the user's interaction during the operation.                                                            |
 | `userIDIsCURP*`     | (optional) Boolean.
 If you're using the CURP as user_id and want to send it to the Decision Maker mark this as true.
 Default false |

-\*curp input won't be showing in form page
+\*curp input won't be showing in form page.

+##### ⚠️ Please note that if you choose to use the user curp as user_id and the value is not a valid curp we won't be sending that value to the Decision Maker.
+It's very important that you verify the value before passing it to the SDK.

 #### Example